 - 1 year period: The Company also focuses on implementing the core strategy and mission of the organization.
 It targets service revenue growth of approximately 20% from existing and new customers from expanding beyond the Eastern Region.
-In part, Toyota Tusho Thai Holdings Co., Ltd. (TTTH) has been partnering with Toyota Tusho Thai Holdings Co., Ltd. (TTTH) to support the expansion of its wider customer base, which since the beginning of 2021 has received 3 new customers (2 recommended from TTTH) and 1 existing customer per new contract.
-During the period, 4-5 new customers were still negotiated, although in 2020 the company's service revenues decreased by approximately 14.41% from the previous year due to the impact of the Covid-19 pandemic. - 5 years: Due to the expansion of the customer base, the Company has set a goal of 20% service revenue growth and increased efficiency in reducing service costs.
+In part, Toyota Tsusho Thai Holdings Co., Ltd. (TTTH) has been partnering with TTTH to support the expansion of its wider customer base, which since the beginning of 2021 has received 3 new customers (2 recommended from TTTH) and 1 existing customer per new contract.
+Total 83 vehicles.
+During the period, there were still negotiations with 4-5 new customers, although in 2020 the company's service revenues decreased by approximately 14.41% from the previous year due to the impact of the Covic-19 outbreak. - 5 years: Due to the expansion of the customer base, the Company has set a goal of 20% service revenue growth and increased efficiency in reducing service costs.
 In addition, through the joint venture with TTTH, the company will focus on implementing technology to manage the process called Model Smart Mobility to support more efficient services.
 It also strengthens the image and differentiates from competitors.